benjacoblee/hiphop-hangman/README.md

 - some CSS animation
 - DOM manipulation methods
 - slight approximation of the order in which code is run
+- use the debugger and step through
 - some use cases for setInterval and setTimeout
+- introduce new elements ONE AT A TIME

-And most importantly: to focus on small problems, rather than attempting to tackle the whole.
+And most importantly: to focus on small problems, rather than attempting to tackle the whole (related to point above).

+### Unsolved Problems
+- unsure why new word sometimes refreshes with a letter from the previous word (still detecting keydown? unlikely)
+- after pausing game, can resume at captured value.
+Unsure why it reverts to original timer value (not a bug though)
+- uncaught promise: play request interrupted by by call to pause (seems to be a Chrome-specific error)